Virtues in Practice

 At Saint Joseph Grade School, part of our mission of educating hearts is to present Jesus as the model for Christian living.

 The foundation of this model is built upon the understanding that each person is created in the very image of God Himself.
 Each person has dignity before God.
 We seek to stress to our students the importance of recognizing this dignity of each and every human person.
 This lesson will not only enhance their spirituality and bring them into closer union with Christ, but it will also teach them valuable lessons about interacting with those around them.

 Our Baptismal call to holiness is nurtured by allowing God’s life of grace to continually grow in us.
 Holiness is lived out in the classroom, in the hallways, on the playground, and beyond.
-Below are two of our signature programs that assist in promoting the model of Christ to our students:
+Below are details of our signature program, Virtues in Practice, that assists in promoting the model of Christ to our students:

 Virtues in Practice Program

 “The Catholic school’s task is fundamentally a synthesis of culture and faith, and a synthesis of faith and life: the first is reached by integrating all the different aspects of human knowledge through the subjects taught, in the light of the Gospel; the second is the growth of the virtues characteristic of the Christian.”
 (Congregation for Catholic Education, The Catholic School 37)

 Virtues in Practice is a program for our children in grades pre-k through eight to grow closer to Jesus by imitating His life and virtues.
 It is set up in such a way that our whole school studies the same virtue each month, to provide whole-school (and at home, whole-family) focus.
 The program covers 27 virtues over a three-year cycle, with 81 saints held up as models of the virtues.
 The three years emphasize and are named for the three theological virtues:

 - The YEAR OF FAITH focuses on Catholic devotions and the idea that “faith works” (Gal 5:6), by a school-wide emphasis on service projects.